 Gold holds a Doctor of Health Science, an MBA and an MS in healthcare administration from the University of New Haven and a BA from McGill University.

-Paul J. Hesketh, MD,FASCO is Director of the Lahey Health Cancer Institute, Director of the Sophia Gordon Cancer Center and Director of Thoracic Oncology at Lahey Hospital & Medical Center in Burlington, Massachusetts.
-He is also Professor of Medicine at Tufts University School of Medicine.
-Dr. Hesketh has a broad interest in investigational antineoplastic therapeutics, with a particular focus in defining effective new treatment approaches for lung cancer and the supportive management of the patient with cancer.
-He serves as a member of the Executive Leadership Group of the Lung Committee of SWOG, a National Cancer Institute sponsored nationwide clinical trials group.
-He also chairs the SWOG Lung Community Engagement Sub-Committee and Professional Review Committee and is the Principal Investigator for SWOG at Lahey Hospital Medical Center.
+Hesketh has broad interest in investigational antineoplastic therapeutics, with a focus on effective new treatment approaches for lung cancer and supportive management of the patient with cancer.
+He is a member of the Executive Leadership Group of the Lung Committee of SWOG, a National Cancer Institute sponsored nationwide clinical trials group, and principal investigator for SWOG at Lahey Hospital & Medical Center.

-Dr. Hesketh is a past President of the Multinational Association of Supportive Care in Cancer (MASCC).
-He is a member of the antiemetic guideline committees for the American Society of Clinical Oncology (ASCO) (co-chair) and MASCC.
-He is also a member of the ASCO Stage IV Non-Small Cell Lung Cancer Guideline Committee.
-He also serves on the Board of Visitors for the College of Health Professions, Sacred Heart University.
-He has received multiple academic and teaching awards.
-They include: Alumni Achievement Award in Science (Boston College), Best of Boston – Medical Oncology (Boston Magazine), Champion of Healthcare (Boston Business Journal), Distinguished Service Award (Multinational Association of Supportive Care in Cancer), Massachusetts Oncologist of the Year (Massachusetts Society of Clinical Oncology), Fellow, American Society of Clinical Oncology.
-He serves as a reviewer and editorial board member for a number of scientific journals and is a former Editor-in-Chief of the Journal of Oncology: Index & Reviews.
-He is an author of more than 250 scientific manuscripts, abstracts and book chapters.
+Hesketh is a past president of the Multinational Association of Supportive Care in Cancer (MASCC) and a member of the antiemetic guideline committees for the American Society of Clinical Oncology (ASCO) and MASCC, as well as a member of the ASCO Stage IV Non-Small Cell Lung Cancer Guideline Committee.
+He has received awards and honors from academic institutions, associations and publications, including Boston College, Boston Business Journal and the Massachusetts Society of Clinical Oncology.
+He is an American Society of Clinical Oncology Fellow and serves as a reviewer and editorial board member for many scientific journals, as well as a former editor-in-chief of the Journal of Oncology: Index & Reviews.
+He has authored more than 250 scientific manuscripts, abstracts and book chapters.

-A native of Yorktown Heights, NY, Paul attended the State University of New York at Cortland, graduating in 1987 with a Bachelor of Science degree in Health Science and a minor in Biology.
+Possenti earned a Bachelor of Science degree in health science and minor in biology from the State University of New York at Cortland.
 He completed the Physician Assistant (PA) Program at Hahnemann University Medical College of Pennsylvania and his Master of Science at Touro College of Health Sciences.

 Rivera-Rodriguez holds a Doctor of Nursing Practice from Walden University, a Master of Science in nursing education from the University of Phoenix and a Master of Public Health from Southern Connecticut State University.